 Mobile-phone codes start with 010, 070, 076, 073 and 0730.
 Toll-free codes include 020 and 0200 (but toll-free numbers can’t be called from public telephones or abroad).

 Emergency services (112) Toll free.

 Public toilets in parks, shopping malls, libraries, and bus or train stations are rarely free in Sweden, though some churches and most museums and tourist offices have free toilets.
-Pay toilets cost 5kr to 10kr, usually payable by coin or text message, except at larger train stations and department stores (where there’s an attendant).
+Pay toilets cost 5kr to 10kr, usually payable by coin or text message, except at larger train stations and department stores (where there may be an attendant).

 Most tourist offices are open long hours daily in summer; from mid-August to mid-June a few close down, while others have shorter opening hours – they may close by 4pm, and not open at all at weekends.
 Public libraries, hostels and large hotels are good alternative sources of information.

 Tourist Offices Abroad